Embers of Care.

 Simi

-This painting tells the story of Simi, whose journey from Dubai to the UK highlights the power of passion, adaptability, and community amid change.
+This painting tells the story of Simi, whose move from Dubai to the UK shows the power of passion, adaptability, and community.

-Her journey reinforced the idea that passion and community help international healthcare workers overcome challenges.
-In just seven months, Simi advanced from Band 5 to Band 6, became an Excellence Facilitator, and co-founded a network for internationally educated staff.
-She organized a conference for Kerala nurses and actively supports her colleagues, saying, “If you face any challenges, come back to me.”
+Her passion and drive helped her grow quickly.
+In just seven months, she moved from Band 5 to Band 6, became an Excellence Facilitator, co-founded a network for international staff, and organised a conference for nurses from her home country.
+She now leads and supports others, saying, “If you face any challenges, come back to me.”

 -